-This method is much more cost-effective and doesn’t come with heat damage.
+This method is a game changer!
+It’s much more cost-effective and doesn’t come with heat damage.
 However, the velcro can cause slight breakage over time, and this method does take a bit longer to set.

 To do this technique, towel-dry wet hair and then remove excess moisture with a hair dryer.
-Ideally, the hair should be almost dry (like maybe 85-90 percent dry), unless you don’t mind wearing the rollers for several hours.
+Ideally, the hair should be about 85-90% dry unless you don’t mind wearing the rollers for several hours.

-Before setting, apply a good mousse to your hair (I use the SexyHair Big Altitude Blowdry Mousse).
+Before setting, apply a good mousse to your hair (I like the It’s a 10 Miracle Styling Mousse).
 This beefs up your hair and keeps the curls in place.

 This tutorial by stephvillastyle shows you how to do a perfect roller set to add volume to hair.

-▶︎ Last but not least, you could always look into heatless curlers that you wear while you sleep.
+#3.
+Last but not least, you could go with heatless curlers that you wear while sleeping.

 Tip #3: Use Volumizing Hair Products

 Not only do volumizing products not weigh your hair down with added fillers or residues, but many can actually coat the hair shaft or expand the cuticle to make each strand appear thicker.

 Here are some of my top picks for volumizing hair products (*affiliate links):